TheEpicBlock/PolyConfig/README.md

     }
 }

+// You can also configure entities entity "test:my_test_entity" {
+    base "minecraft:zombie"
+    name "yeet"
+}

+entity "test:my_test_entity_2" {
+    base "minecraft:zombie"
+    name null
+}

-// You can also configure items, if you need to item "test:magic_sword" {
+// And you can also configure items, if you need to item "test:magic_sword" {
     replacement "minecraft:diamond_sword"
     enchanted true